What and the common issues schools are tackling across the U.K.?

 - Can your school afford to protect 0.5% of its overall budget for professional development?

-- If you have moved away from grading lessons, what makes appraisal lessons purposeful?
+- If your school has moved away from grading lessons, what makes appraisal lessons different?

 - Is there a stigma associated with ‘being coached’?